mcwhitak/JavaScratch/bioptional/README.md

 # BiOptional
-BiOptional composes two optional elements into a single monad, exposing operations that will be executed if and only if both elements are present.
+BiOptional composes two optional elements into a single monad, exposing operations that will be executed only if both elements are present.

 ### Problem
 One of the most common ways in which programmers must work outside of the `Optional` construct in java is when evaluting the combined existence of two objects.
 Current solutions include nested flatmaps and reverting to traditional conditional semantics for evaluting and executing.